- Pilot plan: eyeball navigation, tide/current windows

 - Turn on breaker and inverter/charger.

-- Windlass & Winch circuit must be on.
-The physical “Emergency Off Windlass Switch” on the anchor locker bulkhead must be on.
+- There is a physical “Emergency Off Windlass Switch” on the anchor locker bulkhead that must be ON.
+It is there as a way to manually disable the windlass.

 - Remove hook/clip from chain.